eevenden/Analysis_of_Carbon_Recovery_following_Fires_in_the_Apalachicola_NF/README.md

 ### Regression Results
 **Moderate Burns - Aboveground Biomass**

-One can find the results of both linear and polynomial regressions used to model the relationship between aboveground biomass and burn scar age below.
+Below are the results of the linear and polynomial regressions used to model the relationship between aboveground biomass and burn scar age.
+For moderate burns, the linear and non-linear regressions have R-square values of .74 and .74 respectively.
+This mean both explain over 74% of the variance of aboveground biomass.
+For severe burns, the linear and non-linear regressions have R-square values of .84 and .86  Therefore, each model explained 84% and 86% of the variance of aboveground biomass.

 *Linear Regression Results*
 <p align="left">